-Nutritional specialist and wellness coach Anthony DiClementi is the author of The Biohacker’s Guide, and the host of Biohacking Secrets podcast.
-On this podcast he discusses biohacking tips with his guests and discuss trend leading developments in the biohacking space.
-His clientele includes pro athletes, entrepreneurs and celebrities.
+Nutritional specialist and wellness coach Anthony DiClementi is the author of The Biohacker’s Guide and the host of Biohacking Secrets podcast.
+On this podcast, he discusses biohacking tips with his guests and discusses trend leading developments in the biohacking space.
+His clientele includes pro athletes, entrepreneurs, and celebrities.

 Who doesn’t love benefits from limited effort?
 Not a fan of the heat?
 Well, DiClementi has a solution for that too….how about cold plunges?